DCU Visa® Platinum Secured Credit Card Review

 DCU Visa® Platinum Secured Credit Card vs. Capital One® Secured Mastercard®.

 Neither card has an annual fee, and both report to all three credit bureaus and offer benefits that include rental car insurance and Apple Pay™.
-The Capital One® Secured Mastercard® has a minimum required deposit starting at just $49 based on your creditworthiness, however, which is much lower than the DCU Visa® Platinum Secured Credit Card’s $500 minimum.
+The Capital One® Secured Mastercard® has a required deposit of $49, $99 or $200 to establish your initial $200 line of credit, all much lower deposit requirements than the DCU Visa® Platinum Secured Credit Card’s $500 minimum.
 It also comes with several benefits to help consumers rebuild their credit and improve their financial literacy, including CreditWise®, which has a simulator that allows you to see how specific actions affect your credit score.

 Still, the Capital One® Secured Mastercard® has a high APR – more than double the DCU Visa® Platinum Secured credit card’s starting rate.
 Want to pay less interest every month?
 Then choose the DCU Visa® Platinum Secured Credit Card.

 DCU Visa® Platinum Secured Credit Card vs. OpenSky® Secured Visa® Credit Card.

 While the DCU Visa® Platinum Secured Credit Card has no annual fee, the OpenSky® Secured Visa® Credit Card has a $35 annual fee.
 However, its minimum deposit is lower – ranging from $49 to $200 based on your credit history.
 Both cards report to all three major credit bureaus.
 OpenSky® doesn't require a checking account to get its card, but you must have a savings account with Digital Federal Credit Union to get the DCU Visa® Platinum Secured Credit Card, though the minimum deposit to open an account is just $5.

 OpenSky® has a 5 percent fee on cash advances and doesn’t offer a balance transfer option, but the DCU Visa® Platinum Secured Credit Card doesn’t charge a fee for either of these card benefits.
 Bottom line: if you can’t afford the $500 deposit, go with the OpenSky® Secured Visa® Credit Card.
 Otherwise, the DCU Visa® Platinum Secured Credit Card is a better option because it doesn’t charge hefty fees.